-WebDAV Drive Sample in .NET, C#
+WebDAV Drive Sample for Windows in .NET, C#

 You can use this sample out-of-the-box to manage documents on a WebDAV server, or you can use it as a starting point for your custom virtual drive to create OneDrive-like features for your DMS/CRM/ERP and reprogram it to publish data from your storage.

-You can download this sample and a trial licenses in the IT Hit WebDAV Client Library product download area and in IT Hit User File System product download area.
+You can download this sample and trial licenses in the IT Hit WebDAV Client Library product download area and in the IT Hit User File System product download area.
 You can also clone it or browse the code on GitHub.

 - Microsoft Windows 10 Creators Update or later version.